blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 A fast [detector](object_detectors.md) is recommended.
 CPU detectors will not perform well or won't work at all.
 If Frigate already has trouble keeping track of your object, the autotracker will struggle as well.

-The autotracker queues up motion requests for the tracked object while the PTZ is moving and will move make one longer move when complete.
+The autotracker will add PTZ motion requests to a queue while the motor is moving.
+Once the motor stops, the events in the queue will be executed together as one large move (rather than incremental moves).
 If your PTZ's motor is slow, you may not be able to reliably autotrack fast moving objects.